Terminology

 Multiple

-handlers can process multiple files (sparing the process startup time which can be very significant), or multiple documents per file (e.g.: for archives or multi-chapter publications).
+execmhandlers can process multiple files (sparing the process startup time which can be very significant), or multiple documents per file (e.g.: for archives or multi-chapter publications).
 They communicate with the indexer through a simple protocol, but are nevertheless a bit more complicated than the older kind.
-Most of the new handlers are written in Python (exception: rclimg which is written in Perl becauseexiftool
+Most of the new handlers are written in Python (exception: rclimg which is written in Perl becauseexiftoolhas no real Python equivalent).
+The Python handlers use common modules to factor out the boilerplate, which can make them very simple in favorable cases.
+The subdocuments output by these handlers can be directly indexable (text or HTML), or they can be other simple or compound documents that will need to be processed by another handler.

-A simple handler returning a
+A simple handler returning a document in text/plain format, can

-format can return an arbitrary amount of metadata inside HTML
+Handlers that produce text/html format can return an arbitrary amount

-tags.
-These will be processed
+of metadata inside HTML meta tags.
+These will be processed according to the

-the fields
+directives found in the fields

 configuration file.

-The handlers that can handle multiple documents per file
+The handlers that can handle multiple documents per file return a single piece of data

-the file.
-This piece of data, called
+to identify each document inside the file.
+This piece of data, called an

-Recoll to extract the document at query time, for previewing,
+ipath will be sent back by Recoll to extract the document at query time, for

-or for creating a temporary file to be opened by a
+previewing, or for creating a temporary file to be opened by a viewer.
+These handlers can also

-tags, or as named data through the
+return metadata either as HTML meta tags, or as named data through the

 communication protocol.

-handlers, and the next one gives a few explanations about
+The following section describes the simple handlers, and the next one gives a few

-ones.
-You could conceivably
+explanations about the execm ones.
+You could conceivably write a simple

-manual.
-This will not be the case for the other ones, for
+handler with only the elements in the manual.
+This will not be the case for the other ones,

-which you will have to look at the code.
+for which you will have to look at the code.